GedMullen/classes/java_oo.md

 1. Think about the process of paying for shopping using a self service checkout at a supermarket.
 Write the main success scenario for this process.
 Create a directory on Ygritte called "ooad" and create a file called checkout.txt in that directory to document your use case scenario.
 Make sure you include the precondition and trigger for the scenario.
 2. Create an alternative path/scenario for a shopping basket that includes alcohol.
 3. Create a separate Use Case that details the process of a checkout assistant checking the amount of money in the self service machine.
-4. Create a System Level Use Case diagram for the two use cases above.
+4. Create a System Level Use Case diagram for the two use cases above using draw.io.